Skip to main content

 Configure UDC with OAuth2

-OAuth2 enhances security and ease of use, and won’t store user passwords and automatically refreshes expired tokens.
+OAuth2 enhances security and ease of use.
+This methodwon’t store user passwords and automatically refreshes expired tokens.

 To get started, configure the application registry on your ServiceNow instance.
 The steps are the same as the Splunk instructions found on the ServiceNow site.
 The Client ID and Client Secret should be saved so that you can send these to your BigPanda account team.